kjwilder/lightsout/strategy.md

 1 1 1 0 0
 ```

-**N** must not be a null template, so the initial assumption that there is a null
+It follows that the earlier assumption that there is a null
 template whose first row is `P P P .
-P` is wrong.
-The same argument can be used
+P` is incorrect.
+The process above can be used
-to elimate 28 top rows and construct null templates for the remaining four.
+to show that exactly four top rows can be part of a null template.